 Dental crowns work to prevent a weak tooth from breaking or decaying, support dental bridges, cover discolored teeth, or are placed simply to enhance the appearance of a tooth.

 Dental veneers are thin pieces of ceramic or porcelain that are used to cover the front surfaces of a tooth rather than an entire tooth.
-A dental veneer only requires a dentist near you to reduce the thickness of your natural teeth by less than one millimeter.
+A dental veneer only requires a dentist to reduce the thickness of your natural teeth by less than one millimeter.
 Because of this, dental veneers are mainly used for cosmetic reasons rather than restorative purposes.
 Dental veneers are not as strong as dental crowns, and as such, should only be used on the front teeth, where little pressure is applied.

 Dental veneers can be used to address a wide range of cosmetic smile imperfections, including but not limited to: